 In fact, someone that is trying to quit gambling should do all of these and more.

 But I didn’t stop there and I would encourage others not to stop there either.
-The long-term goal isn’t to simply avoid gambling, but to gain
+The long-term goal isn’t to simply avoid gambling, but to gain a new insight and perspective on your relationship with gambling.

 Education, Knowledge & Perspective